 - The Moz blog – your starting point if you want to learn about SEO

 - Getsitecontrol – pleasantly affordable widgets for your site which let you capture e-mails, promote products, conduct surveys, etc. My site uses about 6 of these in various places, and they’re now key to my growth success. (only $9 a month, which is way cheaper than the $50/m or so you have to pay for services like Unbounce etc.!)

-- Dreamhost – affordable web hosting which I’ve used for 8 years.
+- Bluehost – affordable web hosting which I’ve used for 8 years.
 I’ve since moved to a Linode VPS to deal with my high traffic volume, but Bluehost is way cheaper and better if you’re starting out.
 See also: how to start a travel blog in 10 minutes.